Watch Innovation Delivered

 Backorders aren’t the result of a poorly run warehouse.
 The most successful companies in the world with the most advanced technology still encounter them.
 Backorders can even be seen as a sign of a popular, highly efficient business.
 Backorders have a few advantages.
 They allow for more space within your warehouse—something that can help you more efficiently pick and pack available items.
 Additionally, receiving and fulfilling backorders can be simple if you properly plan for them.
 Backorders are easiest to manage when you stay on top of your inventory and resupplies.

 While backorders are unavoidable there are ways to minimize them.
 This is especially true for orders that are not victims of manufacturing or supply chain delays.
-Keeping tabs on your inventory and checking in with suppliers is key.
+Keeping tabs on your inventory, inventory planning, and checking in with suppliers is key.

 The first way to reduce backorders is to have regular restockings.
 This is when it helps to have regular lines of communication with your suppliers and manufacturers.
 Supply chain delays still exist and suppliers and manufacturers have to keep up with the chaos as well.
 Having points of contact can help expedite your turnaround time.
 Additionally, talking to more suppliers gives you a larger network of contacts to work with in the event that you need a backup plan.